bryanc806/new_linger/README.md

 Building is done with build.sh.
 The sbc.cfg file defines the various memory regions.
 I use a 256kbit eeprom, so I end up concatenating the a.out file with itself to make the final image to burn to the eeprom.

+TBD:

+The vt100 emulation is not complete; it works for top and MicroEmacs, but not for vi.
+I suspect this is to do with inserting and deleting lines and or scrolling regions.